tulios/kafkajs/docs/MigrationGuide-2-0-0.md

 #### "I was previously using the `JavaCompatiblePartitioner` and I want to keep that behavior"

-Either remove the partitioner from the configuration or explicitly configure it to use what is now the default partitioner:
+The new `DefaultPartitioner` is re-exported as `JavaCompatiblePartitioner`, so existing code will continue to work.
+However, that export will be removed in a future version, so it's recommended to either remove the partitioner from the configuration or explicitly configure it to use what is now the default partitioner:

 ```js
 // Rely on the default partitioner being compatible with the Java partitioner